rochaporto/ricardorocha.io/content/about/_index.md

 I'm a software engineer at CERN in Geneva, where i help store and analyse large amounts of data.

 I enjoy learning and building new things, using new programming languages and tools.
 My past work included data storage systems, monitoring tools and cloud deployments.
-Current main interests include distributed systems, automation of large scale deployments, containerization and more recently machine learning.
+Currently my main interests include distributed systems, automation of large scale deployments, containerization and more recently machine learning.

 Open source projects i use and contribute to include OpenStack, Kubernetes and Docker.
-I also maintain a few small projects, you can find more information on this page.
+I also maintain a few small projects, you can find more information on this website.

 I enjoy flying gliders and small planes, mountain climbing, hiking and seeing the world.